-All converters are in some way or the other compliant with the established standards.
-However the showcases show that the rendering behaviors - partly because of bugs and partly because of ambiguties in the standard or because the standard leave room for interpretation.
-All converters implement on top of the standard their own extensions for providing additional functionalities that are not (yet) part of the related standards.
-This makes it more complicated for choosing the right tool.
-For more complex layout requirements you need to know the tools in detail and check if a particular requirement is supported by a certain tool - often you need to think about workaround for implementing a particular functionality (e.g. sidenotes are only supported by Antennahouse as propriertary extension, same for footnotes within a multi-column layout within the same column).
-In addition: none of the converters implements the CSS Paged Media standard completely.
-The vendor specific extensions makes interoperability hard.
-You can not expect that converters will produce the identical results with identical content and styles.
+All converters are compliant with the established standard to some degree or another.
+However, the showcases demonstrate that their rendering behaviours vary - partly because of bugs, and partly because of ambiguities in the standard or because the standard leaves room for interpretation.
+As well as implementing the respective standard, each converter implements its own extensions for providing additional functionalities that are not (yet) part of the standard itself.
+This makes it more complicated to choose the right tool.
+For more complex layout requirements, it is necessary to know the tools in detail and to check whether a particular requirement is supported by a certain tool.
+Often, you will need to think of a workaround for implementing a particular functionality (for example, sidenotes are only supported by Antennahouse as a proprietary extension; the same applies for placing footnotes in the same column as the reference in a multi-column layout).
+In addition, none of the converters implement the CSS Paged Media standard in a complete way.
+The vendor-specific extensions make interoperability difficult.
+We cannot expect that converters will produce identical results with identical content and styles.

-All converters work with the most common images formats (GIF, PNG, JPG) and vector graphics (SVG).
-RGB and CMYK color spaces are supported.
-The major problem with graphics is automatic positioning and resizing of images.
-CSS provides a limited options for influencing image placement and positioning especially in edge cases where an automatic size reduction of images could result in a better layout.
-Tools like PDFreactor provide limited access to the renderer internals in order to implement an adaptive image layout.
+All converters work with standard image formats (GIF, PNG, JPG) and vector graphics (SVG).
+RGB and CMYK colour spaces are supported.
+The main problem with graphics is the automatic positioning and resizing of images.
+CSS provides limited options for controlling image placement and positioning, especially in edge cases where an automatic size reduction of images could result in a better layout.
+Tools like PDFreactor provide limited access to the renderer internals for implementing an adaptive image layout.

 PDF forms are widely available and used.
-PDFreactor is the only tool that can generate PDF files with forms support.
+PDFreactor is the only tool that can generate PDF files with form support.

-While PDF allows the embedding of multimedia content like video and audio, the overall value is questionsable.
+While PDF allows the embedding of multimedia content like video and audio, the overall value of this is questionable.
 Antennahouse is the only tool supporting multimedia content in PDF files.
 The only PDF reader on the market with multimedia support seems to be Acrobat (Reader).
-The standard PDF viewer on MacOSX (“Preview”) does not support multimedia PDF files.
-So the toolchain for generating multimedia PDFs is limited and the tool options on the consumer side are even more poor.
+The standard PDF viewer on MacOSX ("Preview") does not support multimedia PDF files.
+As such, the toolchain for generating multimedia PDFs is limited and the tool options on the consumer side are even poorer.

 Advanced features like